Just Playing (Dreams): Composition

 "Just Playing (Dreams)" was written by The Notorious B.I.G. and Rashad "Ringo" Smith.
 The song is built on a sample of "Blues and Pants" written by James Brown, and its production was done by Ringo.

 In the song, Biggie takes aim at 20 of his favorite R&B singers and lists what he'd like to do to them.
-The list includes female R&B singers Mary J. Blige, Patti LaBelle, Mariah Carey, Chaka Khan, and Rupaul, who didn't take offense to the song.
-However, Raven-Symoné was 8 years old when Biggie rapped the line, “make Raven-Symoné call date rape.”
+The list includes female R&B singers Mary J. Blige, Patti LaBelle, Mariah Carey, Chaka Khan, and Sade, who was not offended by the song.
+However, Raven-Symoné was 8 years old when Biggie rapped the line, "make Raven-Symoné call date rape".

-The R&B quartet Xscape didn't appreciate the song, which contained the line "those ugly-ass Xscape bitches."
+The R&B quartet Xscape did not appreciate the song, which described them as "those ugly-ass Xscape bitches".
 In a 2009 interview, group member Kandi Burruss said that her bandmate Tameka "Tiny" Cottle ran into Biggie on the evening of his death, and he apologized for the lyric.